Carmel, IN Swim Camp Series (Ages 9 to 12)

 Select a curriculum below

-- DAY 1 (Saturday, August 23): FREESTYLE TECHNIQUE: Whether your swimmer is just learning freestyle or already competing at the high school level, it’s never too late to build strong habits.
+- DAY 1, SESSION 1: FREESTYLE TECHNIQUE: Even if your swimmer is already competing at the high school level, it’s never too late to build strong habits in freestyle.
 In this session, your swimmer will work on bodyline, rotation, breathing, kick, and pull—five key elements that contribute to an efficient, powerful freestyle.

 - Bodyline: A streamlined body position is the foundation of a fast freestyle.
 Even small adjustments to head, neck, or back alignment can make a significant difference.
 As swimmers grow and mature, they often develop habits that disrupt bodyline.
 Your swimmer will learn how to maintain proper posture and engage the core to stay long and hydrodynamic through every stroke.